AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Delete listing in profile page is not reloading after deleting - FIXED

 = 1.2.1.9 =
 * Oxygen editor and other known page builder plugins compatibility - ADDED
 * Menu pages not triggering lightbox when page name changed - FIXED